mikaelvesavuori/demo-netlify-functions/README.md

 Use a REST client like Insomnia or just even your regular browser and go to: [https://{YOUR_SITE}.netlify.com/.netlify/functions/demo](https://{YOUR_SITE}.netlify.com/.netlify/functions/demo)

-### From the demo HTML

-There is also an `index.html` that's deployed to your root.
-Clicking the link should display the result on-screen. **NOTE**: For this to work, the site needs to be deployed.

 ### Running the function locally

 Read the [Netlify Functions documentation](https://www.netlify.com/docs/functions/) for more details on that.